 Customers can save money for every watt of solar energy installed on homes, businesses, farms, schools, and government and non-profit organizations.
-With the slowing economy, strong new incentives, and innovative financing methods,including Power Purchase Agreements (PPA's) now may be the perfect time for homeowners to go solar.
+With advanced technology, strong new incentives, and innovative financing methods,including Power Purchase Agreements (PPA's) now may be the perfect time for homeowners to go solar.
 Learn more about solar energy, acquiring permits, fees and other forms of renewable energy.
-As part of the economic stimulus package, the federal government has boosted tax credits to homeowners who install solar – offering the Investment Tax Credit (ITC) for up to 26% of the cost through 2020, and 22% of the costs through 2021.
+As part of the economic stimulus package, the federal government has boosted tax credits to homeowners who install solar – offering the Investment Tax Credit (ITC) for up to 26% of the cost through 2022, and 22% of the costs through 2023.
 The ITC can also offset the cost of battery storage systems when installing solar and batteries at the same time.

 City of Irvine Solar Facilities

 The City of Irvine has maintained a longstanding history as a leader in environmental policies and construction.
 As such, the City continues to enhance its own facilities with solar.
 View our City of Irvine Solar Facilities list.

 - Learn about how solar power works, the history of solar and issues related to energy efficiency, safety and financing.

 - The California Energy Commission’s New Solar Homes Partnership (NSHP) is part of the comprehensive statewide solar program, known as the California Solar Initiative.
 The NSHP provides financial incentives and other support to home builders, encouraging the construction of new, energy efficient solar homes that save homeowners money on their electric bills and protect the environment.